sureshvenkey/oci/fn-functions/oci-load-file-into-adw-python/Readme.md

 3. If you need to add additional packages to be included in the conatiner, then create Dockerfile.
 Use the fn build command with verbose to know the Dockerfile which is used.
 > fn -v build
-4. In some cases you might require the libaio.sp.1 library which does'nt come with instant client whcih may need to be installed manually.
+4. In some cases you might require the libaio.sp.1 library which does'nt come with instant client which may need to be installed manually.
 Use rpm command to install libaio-0.3.112-1.el8.x86_64.rpm package to resolve the dependency.
 5. The required python modules need to be specified in requirements.txt file.
 I have added the cx_Oracle module init.